ChiedozieObidile/EterniKey/README.md

-# NFT-based Subscription Service with Time-lock and Cross-Chain Functionality
+# NFT-based Subscription Service with Time-lock, Cross-Chain Functionality, and Gifting

 ## Overview

 This project implements a decentralized, NFT-based subscription service using Clarity smart contracts on the Stacks blockchain.
-It allows content creators and service providers to offer subscription-based access to their products, with automatic time-locking functionality and cross-chain NFT validation.
+It allows content creators and service providers to offer subscription-based access to their products, with automatic time-locking functionality, cross-chain NFT validation, and subscription gifting.

 ## Features